ulricharmel/github-actions-tutorial/README.md

 * Allows for integration with Docker
 * Can outsource execution to your own machines (i.e. run through Rhodes Clusters)

+---

+## 3.4 GitHub-Actions Structure
+The structure is quite simplistic and easy to understand.
+It begins with *workflows* which is a single instance of the CI running.
+Within a workflow, there can be multiple *jobs* that are run for different purposes.
+Each job has a specific goal in mind, so for example, we wish to test our software on `Ubuntu` vs `Fedora` operating systems.
+There will be a job to test the software with `Ubuntu` and another for `Fedora`, separately and labelled likewise.

+In each job, we define *steps* it has to take to setup the environment, install any additional softwares and then run the tests (or any other command).
+Note, GitHub runs these workflows based on triggers.
+This highly customisable, but by default, we normally trigger a workflow on a `git push` or `git pull_request`.

+All this information will be stored in a configuration file for GitHub to read and run, and that is it.
+GitHub will take of the rest and report the results.
+Before I move to an applied example, we first need to create our testing environment.

+## 3.4 Python Environment Setup

-To begin, we need to make a virtual environment with python.
+To begin, we need to make a virtual environment with Python.
 Any virtual environment package will work, but for simplicity, I will use `venv`.
 In the `github-actions` directiory:
 ```bash
 $ python -m venv venv
 ```